heatherpike/sql-tutorial/README.md

 LEFT JOIN Orders
 ON Employees.EmployeeID=Orders.EmployeeID
 GROUP BY LastName
-ORDER BY TotalOrders;
+ORDER BY TotalOrders
+LIMIT 1;

-Number of Records: 10
+Number of Records: 1
 FirstName	LastName	TotalOrders
 Adam	West	0
-Anne	Dodsworth	6
-Steven	Buchanan	11
-Robert	King	14
-Michael	Suyama	18
-Andrew	Fuller	20
-Laura	Callahan	27
-Nancy	Davolio	29
-Janet	Leverling	31
-Margaret	Peacock	40

 12. Select the number of orders made in each month sorted by the number of orders

-//This is not working!! :(
+Because Extract function's not working, we were unable to vaildate this one, but we think this is what it should be.
+Is Group By what we were missing before?

-SELECT DATEPART(m,OrderDate) AS OrderMonth, COUNT(Orders.OrderID)
+SELECT EXTRACT(MONTH FROM OrderDate) AS OrderMonth, COUNT(Orders.OrderID) FROM Orders
-FROM Orders
+GROUP BY OrderMonth
 ORDER BY COUNT Desc;

 13. Select the countries and the number of orders from each country sorted descending